jayanta-kashyap/metricSource/README.md

 # metricSource
 This repository contains an open-telemetry metrics generator.
-Metrics are emitted to the grpc endpoint: **0.0.0.0:4317**
+Metrics are emitted to the grpc endpoint: **0.0.0.0:4317** by default.

+# Run the metricSourc
+clone the repo and then run **go run cmd/metric-simulator/main.go -exporter-endpoint=<YOUR_EXPORTER_EDNPOINT>** to send metrics to a custom endpoint.

 # Build the iamge
-clone the repo and then run **docker build -t metric-simulator -f /aboslute/path/to/DockerFile .**
+clone the repo and then run **docker build -t metric-simulator -f ./DockerFile .**

-# Run the container
-docker run -d --name metric-simulator-container metric-simulator

 # Sample otel collctor config to receive the emitted metrics